A Fun Day of Volunteering and Community…Join us!

 • Keep balloon straight and moving safely forward 15 ft behind the unit in front of you.

-5) Parking Operations Team.
-We have two lots: A) VIP Parking lot at 1285 Homestead and B) Parade Staging at Washington Elementary.
-Follow Instructions of Ray Pulver for the A Lot, or Green Team Lead Mike Walke for the B Lot about your role.
-Volunteers needed 2 per parking lot.
+5) Event Parking Operations Team.
+Choose oversight of two areas: Lot A) VIP Parking lot at 1285 Homestead near main event, and Lot B) Parade Participant parking at start of the parade Volunteers needed 2 per parking lot.

-Your Tasks are High Profile.
+Your Tasks are High Profile as you will meet our VIPs.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
 You will interact with Mayor, Council, Community, Sponsors, Grand Marshals

-• Lot B: Manage the in and out traffic with Parking Cones.
+• Lot B: Parade Participants.
+Manage the in and out traffic with Parking Cones.
 Direct traffic flow of vehicles at Washington Elementary.
 Start time is 8:30 am.
 End time is 3pm.

-6) The Starting Line Parade Booth: Support for Ray Pulver and Upbeat Parades Team.
+6) The Starting Line Parade Booth: Support for Ray Pulver Upbeat Parade team and SCPOC Lead/Anthony Butler.
 Check in @9:30am to 3pm.
 Volunteers needed 4-6

 Your Tasks are high profile.
 You will meet Dignitaries and VIPs.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.

 • Welcome volunteers and check them in.
+You are a runner.
 Help the team as requested.
 Always ask What is next?

 • Direct volunteers to assigned positions in the parade